rokath/trice/docs/COBSREncoding.md

 ### COBS/R encoding for 0-byte packages

 - This is simply an empty package.
 Just the `00` package separator byte is transmitted.
-- It is normally used as padding byte to reach a multiple of 8 bytes package length.
+- It is normally used as padding byte to reach a multiple of 8 bytes package length when putting several COBS/R packages into one encryption packet.

 ### COBS/R encoding for 1-byte packages